-The OSU-Oklahoma City Bookstore is operated and managed by Follett Higher Education Group, a private company that manages bookstores in colleges and universities across the country.
+The OSU-Oklahoma City Bookstore is operated and managed by Barnes & Noble College, a company that manages bookstores in colleges and universities across the country.
 The Bookstore offers a complete line of required course books and educational supplies.

-Textbooks, gifts and clothing may be purchased on the web at www.osuokc.bkstr.com.
-Students may sell their books back year round depending on market availability.
+Textbooks, gifts, and clothing may be purchased on the web at www. osuokc.bncollege.com.
+Students may sell their books back year-round depending on market availability.
 Full refunds with a receipt are available through the first two weeks of a sixteen-week class.
-The Bookstore also offers "Rent-a-Text," a new option that allows students to rent eligible textbooks for less than half of the new book price.
-Simply register at www.rent-a-text. com.
-The Bookstore also offers rental and digital textbook options when available.
-The Bookstore is located in the Student Center, second floor, and can be contacted at (405) 945-3201 or faxed at (405) 945-3213.
+The Bookstore also offers textbook rental, an option that allows students to save an average of 50% compared to a new printed textbook, as well as digital textbook options when available.
+The Bookstore is located in the Student Center, second floor, and can be contacted at (405) 945-3201 or by emailing SM8370@bncollege.com.